 Trigger Finger: Care Instructions

-Rest, exercises, and other things you can do at home may help your trigger finger relax so that it can bend as it should.
+Rest and exercises may help your trigger finger relax so that it can bend.

 You may get a corticosteroid shot.
 This can reduce swelling and pain.
 Your doctor may put a splint on your finger.
-This will give your finger some rest and avoid irritating the joint.
+It will give your finger some rest.
 You may need surgery if the finger keeps locking in a bent position.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.